NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Results Discussion

 \subsubsection{Proprietary vs. Open-Source Performance}

-Proprietary models significantly outperform open-source alternatives, with Gemini variants achieving highest QWK scores (0.88-0.89) and peak accuracy (0.33).
+Proprietary models significantly outperform open-source alternatives, with Gemini variants achieving the highest QWK scores (0.88-0.89) and peak accuracy (0.33).
 Open-source models reach a maximum QWK of 0.72 (InternVL3-8B) and an accuracy of 0.22 (Qwen2.5-VL-7B).
-However, the response time is significantly higher for proprietary models compared to open-source models, with proprietary models taking 45.88-107.32 ms while open-source models take 6.55-19.64 ms.
+However, response time is significantly higher for proprietary models than for open-source models, with proprietary models taking 45.88-107.32 s, while open-source models take 6.55-19.64 s.